Sailor Moon Classic

 "Actually," Luna gave a friendly smiled and continued, "I should thank you first.
 Thank you very much for getting those Band-Aids off.
-I wasn't able to use my sensory powers or even talk with my forehead covered like that.
-But thanks to you, I finally found you."
+I wasn't able to use my powers or even talk with my mark covered up like that.
+But thanks to you, I have finally found you."

 She stepped closer, and Serena covered her head in an attempt to hide from her.